loujiarina/llm-credit-scoring-fairness/README.md

-# Fairness and Refusal Behavior of LLMs in Credit Scoring
+# Behavior of LLMs in Credit Scoring

 Code for the Bachelor's thesis "LLM Behavior in Credit Scoring"